Eryoneta/ControlCV/README.md

 You can close the program by right-clicking it's icon on the taskbar.

 ## Installation
-Provided you have the latest Java Runtime Environment (JRE) version installed, it can be simply loaded and will be ready to use.
+Provided you have Java Runtime Environment (JRE) installed, it can be simply loaded and will be ready to use.